whoismyvoice/whoismyvoice.co/infrastructure/README.md

 There are several Terraform "plan" folders.
 Each plan has a distinct purpose:

+* `server/testing` manages the static deployment target for the testing site.
 * `server/staging` manages the static deployment target for the staging site.
 * `global/s3` sets up the S3 bucket where the plans store their `.tfstate` files.